steviemcg/scuguk/src/pages/events/2020/02/london-avanade-sitecore-usergroup.md

 templateKey: 'event-page'
 eventId: 37428416-19C8-4A29-9D80-8470C224E945
 title: London - February 2020
 sup: It's 2020 - London’s Sitecore Technical User Group is back!
-Join us for the first London Technical User Group of the year
+Join us for the first London Technical User Group of the year.
+We'll be discussing Horizon, Sitecore Host, developing Sitecore using Docker and checking out a real world example of moving to headless with a microservice architecture.
+If you'd like to attend, please register below.
 date: 2020-02-26 18:00
 dateConfirmed: true
 sponsors: Avanade